-9:30 am Sufficiently fueled, you’ll be ready to tackle Riga’s Central Market, one of the largest and busiest in Europe.
-To get there from BakeBerry, turn right onto Audeju iela, then right again onto Valnu iela, or Ramparts street.
-Once at the end, go down the stairs in front of you to cross under the busy road.
-Keep going straight through the tunnel towards the autoosta, or bus terminal, and go up the staircase at the opposite end.
+Begin your one day in Riga at Central Market, one of the largest and busiest food halls in Europe.
 The market is housed in five WWI-era zeppelin hangars, each dedicated to a particular food group (i.e. fish, meat, dairy).
-This is a good place to find souvenirs, such as Latvian honey and woven linens, and to sample local delicacies, like salted herring or smoked chicken.
-Don’t miss the pickled vegetable area!
+This is a good place to find souvenirs, such as Latvian honey and linens, and to sample local delicacies, like salted herring and pickled vegetables.

-2:00 pm OPTION B If you already know a bit about the Soviet Occupation, or would rather spend your afternoon looking at pretty things (no judgment!), then maybe the Latvian National Museum of Art should be your next stop.
-The historic building only recently reopened after a multi-year restoration and is truly extraordinary to behold.
-The permanent exhibit on the top floor showcases the best Latvian painters and sculptors, including Janis Rozentals, Johans Walters, and Vilhelms Purvitis, to name a few.
-I thought it was interesting to see the progression of these artists’ styles during their careers, as well as Latvian art as a whole throughout its oft-turbulent history.
+Since you probably only have time for one museum, make it the Latvian National Museum of Art.
+Here you’ll find works by the best Latvian painters and sculptors, including Janis Rozentals, Johans Walters, and Vilhelms Purvitis, just to name a few.
+I thought it was interesting to see the progression of these artists’ styles during their careers, as well as Latvian art as a whole throughout the country’s turbulent history.

-3:00 pm No visit to Riga would be complete without stopping to gape at the impressively detailed buildings of the Art Nouveau district.
+No visit to Riga would be complete without a stroll through the Art Nouveau district.
 From 1900-1913, Riga experienced unprecedented economic and geographic growth.
-The old city walls were demolished and hundreds of new buildings constructed, many of them in the Art Nouveau style.
-Jugendstil, as it’s also known, is characterized by the use of fanciful decorations that celebrate womanly beauty, nature, and mythology.
+After the old city walls were demolished, hundreds of new buildings were constructed, many of them in the fanciful Art Nouveau style.
+Jugendstil, as it’s also known, celebrates womanly beauty, nature, and mythology.
 While over one-third of Riga’s buildings are Art Nouveau, the largest concentration can be found along Elizabetes and Alberta ielas.

-If you have time, check out the Art Nouveau Museum to get an idea of how these sumptuously decorated apartment buildings looked when they were first built.
+If you have time, check out the Art Nouveau Museum to get an idea of how these luxury apartment buildings looked during their heyday.
 The ground floor of Albert iela 12 has been beautifully restored and lavishly decorated to recreate early 20th century Riga life, while staff in period costume complete the effect.
-Even if you don’t have time to go through the whole museum, at least go inside the lobby and look up at the wondrous spiral staircase!
+Even if you don’t plan to visit the museum, at least go inside the lobby and look up at the incredible spiral staircase!

-Tell me: How would YOU spend one day in Riga?
+How would you spend one day in Riga?